Mental Health Facilities Duluth, MN

 Saint Lukes Hospital Behavioral Health

-Saint Lukes Hospital Behavioral Health is a mental health treatment clinic in Duluth, Minnesota, located at 915 East 1st Street, in the 55805 zip code.
+Saint Lukes Hospital Behavioral Health is a mental health facility in Duluth, MN, located at 915 East 1st Street, 55805 zip code area.
 Saint Lukes Hospital Behavioral Health provides hospital inpatient treatment.
-Saint Lukes Hospital Behavioral Health provides psychotropic medication, electroconvulsive therapy and activity therapy to seniors 65 or older, young adults and adults.
+Saint Lukes Hospital Behavioral Health provides activity therapy, individual psychotherapy and behavior modification to adults, seniors 65 or older and young adults.
 Saint Lukes Hospital Behavioral Health also supports people with serious mental illness.
-Additional services provided by Saint Lukes Hospital Behavioral Health consist of education services, illness management and recovery and case management.
+Additional services offered by Saint Lukes Hospital Behavioral Health consist of illness management and recovery, case management and education services.

 Learn More